 - ROTH 401(k) option: contribute to your retirement account on an after-tax basis - Learn more

-- BJC makes matching contributions of up to 1.75 percent; to receive the full match, you must contribute at least 4 percent; (Not all BJC hospitals and health service organizations are eligible for employer matching contributions)
+- BJC makes matching contributions of up to 1.75 percent; to receive the full match, you must contribute at least 4 percent of your pay on a pre-tax basis.
+There are no matching contributions on Roth contributions.
+(Not all BJC hospitals and health service organizations are eligible for employer matching contributions)

 - Investment choices include Target Date funds that automatically adjust your investments as you get older